Commercial Debt Collection Is What We Do

 After sending out interrogatories, requests for production of documents and requests for admissions, Attorney Cohen deposed the debtor’s principal.
 Prior to the deposition, Attorney Cohen had thoroughly researched the records of the Secretary of State’s Office and determined that the corporate defendant with which the plaintiff thought it had contracted had been dissolved years prior.
-As a result of the dissolution, Attorney Cohen knew that the principal owner of the now defunct corporation was individually liable for the “corporate” debt.
+As a result of the dissolution, Attorney Cohen knew that the principal owner of the now-defunct corporation was individually liable for the “corporate” debt.

 During the course of settlement discussions, debtor’s counsel attempted to persuade our client to dismiss the action and instead rely upon the settlement agreement as a new contract between the parties.
-Attorney Cohen said “nothing doing”.
+Attorney Cohen said, “nothing doing”.
 As a result of our dogged pursuit of the best deal for our client, the parties executed a complex settlement agreement complete with a favorable Agreement for Judgment and a personal guaranty from the debtor’s principal.

-From simple to complex commercial litigation, Attorney Alan M. Cohen uses his over 31 years of experience and aggressive and relentless tactics to collect our client’s commercial debt.
+From simple to complex commercial litigation, Attorney Alan M. Cohen uses his then over 31 years of experience and aggressive and relentless tactics to collect our client’s commercial debt.